52 Weeks Of Sewing In 2019

 Sew from your Fabric Stash

 I bought this fabric through a preorder on Whimsy and it arrived about a month ago.
 So basically I’ve had it long enough to be adopted by my fabric stash so I chose to accept the challenge.
-I used the free magnolia pattern through Stitch Upon a Time.
+I used the magnolia pattern through Stitch Upon a Time.

 Week 25 – June 17th to 23rd